The Jamaican Culture is made up a rich blend of cultures passed down from the:

 ● Chinese and East Indian indentured workers which were brought to Jamaica.

 Our culture is expressed in diverse ways, with some expressions varying from parish to parish . . . and even differing from household to household.
-Five such expressions of the Jamaican culture include:
+Read additional details about our culture (family life, maroons, folk life and more) from this link – PDF – A 1920’s Study of Jamaican Folk Life (Culture) by Martha Warren Beckwith

-The culture or “ways of living” in Jamaica is first obvious in the Jamaican’s attitude to excel and to achieve in spite of all odds, in any country, and in all arenas of life – Science and Medicine, Music, Commerce, Education, Agriculture, Sports etc.
+The culture or “ways of living” in Jamaica is first obvious in the Jamaican’s attitude to excel and to achieve in spite of all odds, in any country, and in all arenas of life – Science and Medicine, Music, Commerce, Education, Agriculture, Sports, and so on.
+They are not inclined to be lazy.

-These attitudes have been passed on through the generations, and are being reinforced in various ways in the Jamaican society today.
+These are some of the attitudes that have been passed on through the generations, which are being reinforced in various ways in the Jamaican society today.

 This religious practice involves using the chalice and the smoking of Marijuana, which they call “Wisdom Weed”.